contentcal-org/ccal-tech-test/front-end/README.md

 ![idea-board](https://user-images.githubusercontent.com/8656036/112143530-47478b80-8bd8-11eb-9747-1ce0814fc942.png)

-### Challange 1:
+### Challange 1: Protect your ideas

-Oops, seems like you can access our idea list even if you are not logged in just by entering `http://localhost:4200/ideas`.
-This module should be accessed only by logged-in users.
+Oops, seems like you can access your idea list even if you are not logged in just by entering `http://localhost:4200/ideas`.

+Your ideas should be accessed only by logged-in users.
 Could you please protect it somehow?

-_Tip_: State will hold information about logged-in user.
-You can find `isAuthenticated` selector in `libs/core/src/lib/_states/auth.state.ts` that you can use.
+_Tip_: State will hold information about logged-in user  `isAuthenticated` selector in `libs/core/src/lib/_states/auth.state.ts` that you can use.

-### Challange 2:
+### Challange 2: optimise your idea

-One of our clients has hundreds or thousands of great ideas.
-Printing such a long list of ideas has a very bad impact on Angular performance.
-Could you please take a look on `IdeasListingComponent` (`apps/idea-board/src/app/ideas/ideas-list/_components/ideas-listing`) and check if we can easily optimise this component performance?
+One of our clients has hundreds or thousands of great ideas, and they experienced that rendering long lists can impact the app performance.

+__Refator__ the `IdeasListingComponent` (`apps/idea-board/src/app/ideas/ideas-list/_components/ideas-listing`) to optimise this component performance.

-### Challange 3:
+### Challange 3: enhance your ideas

+Designs are not ready yet, but we want to use some of your creative thinking to extend the ideas

+1. Include a creation date on each idea
+2. Add filtering and sorting to make is easier to locate your idea.
+    - sort by date
+    - sort by name
+    - filter by tags
+    - filter by idea
+3. Write tests for the sorting and filtering functions

+We stated on the utilities function to help out - some defined here `apps/idea-board/src/app/ideas/_utilities/ideas.utilities.ts`.

+_Tip_: Run `npm run affected:test --watch`.

+## Extra credits

+If you feel like going the extra mile then here are some more challenges

+### Challange a: darken your idea

 The dark mode is a must-have of all fancy apps those days, let's add it to our app.

-_Tip_: All the logic is already there.
-You can start overriding styling in `apps/idea-board/src/styles/themes/_dark.scss`.
+_Tip_: All the logic is already there and we use `scss` and `@ngxs/store`

 Feel free to choose your own color scheme but if you do not have an idea for your own you can use those colors:

 | Description                                               |  Color  |
 | --------------------------------------------------------- | :-----: |